moby/moby/docs/man/docker-exec.1.md

 # DESCRIPTION

-Run a process in an existing container.
-The existing CONTAINER needs to be active.
+Run a process in a running container.

 # Options